al8n/tokora/README.md

 - **Compiler/IDE**: Comprehensive diagnostics with `Verbose` emitter

 **The `Verbose` Emitter**: Unlike `Fatal` which stops at the first error, the `Verbose` emitter collects all errors during parsing and continues where possible.
 Errors are stored in a `BTreeMap` indexed by span, automatically sorted by their position in the source code.
 After parsing, retrieve all errors via the `errors()` method for display, analysis, or further processing.
 This is ideal for:

 - Showing users all issues at once in compiler output
 - Providing real-time diagnostics in IDE error panels
 - Collecting comprehensive error information for debugging
 - Generating detailed error reports for language servers

+**Custom Emitters**: Thanks to the atomically composable trait design, you can create custom error handling strategies by implementing only the traits you need.
+You compose small, focused traits to build exactly the behavior you want.
+For example, you could build an emitter that:
+- Implements only `Emitter` + `TooFewEmitter` for a parser that only needs those scenarios
+- Limits the maximum number of errors before stopping
+- Filters errors by severity level
+- Sends errors to a logging system or telemetry service
+- Implements domain-specific error recovery strategies for specific error types
+- Wraps an existing emitter and adds custom behavior for certain atomic traits

 - **Rich Error Types** (in `error/` module)
   - Token-level: `UnexpectedToken`, `MissingToken`, `UnexpectedEot`